ghgemmer/yotagrabber/output/Readme.txt

 "TMSRP plus DIO" -  Total MSRP plus Dealer installed options "Hold Status" - There is uncertainty as to what exactly this field indicates.
 One opinion is it
                 indicates the degree to which that vehicle is available/spoken for.
-Generally, when looking for a vehicle, you want to contact dealers where the hold status is blank first, then those where it is "Available",  then lastly where it is "Dealer hold".
+Generally, when looking for a vehicle, you want to first contact dealers where PreSold is False and the hold status is blank , then those where it is "Available",
+                then lastly where it is "Dealer hold".
                 Dealer hold possibly means the vehicle is spoken for or possibly it indicates the vehicle will not be offered to other dealers for swapping?
                 .